All Episodes

 Right.

-That's called minimization, and that was a procedure evidently in this situation that uh evidently was not followed.
+And that was a procedure, evidently, in this situation that evidently was not followed.

 Here's another aspect of this, Sean, that relates to it.

-In the waning days of the Obama administration on January third of twenty seventeen, Loretta Lynch signed off on a procedure for the availability or dissemination of raw signal intelligence information by the National Security Agency.
+In the waning days of the Obama administration, on January 3rd of 2017, Loretta Lynch signed off on a procedure for the availability or dissemination of raw signal intelligence information by the National Security Agency.

 It was signed also by James Clapper on December 15th, 2016.